 155 points: 2013 Brazilian Grand Prix, Vettel

 With his ninth successive victory at the 2013 Brazilian Grand Prix, Sebastian Vettel set a new Formula 1 points lead record, ending the season with a 155 point advantage.
-It’s the current record for the largest points lead in F1 and is likely to remain so for some time to come – though Lewis Hamilton came close to beating it in 2020, leading the title race by 131 points after the 2020 Bahrain Grand Prix and Max Verstappen came even closer to beating it at the end of the 2022 season.
-Verstappen won the 2022 Drivers’ Championship by 146 points!
+Vettel’s record stood for just short of ten years.
+Lewis Hamilton came close to beating it in 2020, leading the title race by 131 points after the 2020 Bahrain Grand Prix and Max Verstappen came even closer to beating it at the end of the 2022 season.
+Verstappen won the 2022 Drivers’ Championship by 146 points.

 This article was originally published in February 2021 and has since been updated.